LaurinZubler/sa-documentation/chapters/project-management/project-planning.typ

 #global.paragraph(
   "Tracking",
   [
     To ensure that sufficient effort was put into this thesis, hours worked were recorded throughout the semester.
-In total, 220 hours were dedicated to the project.
+In total, 216 hours and 10 minutes were dedicated to the project.
 This falls within a 10% range of the total 240 hours required, which is an acceptable margin.
-    #global.todo("zahlne anpassen")

     #if document-version == "full" [
       A detailed time tracking report can be found in the appendix.